CFHS code : MG188

 William Hanchett Hattersley (c*1821-1902)

-William was born in Ely, the second son of Thomas and Mary Ann (née Woollard) Hattersley.
+William was born in Ely, the second son of Thomas and Mary Ann (née Wollard) Hattersley.
 Grandson of Robert Hattersley and Elizabeth (née Hanchett).
 He was a grocer, china and glass dealer at 5 and 6 Trinity Street, Cambridge.

-His parents died when he was young and aged 14 he was brought to Cambridge by his maternal aunts Mary and Ann Woollard to join the family business.
+His parents died when he was young and aged 14 he was brought to Cambridge by his maternal aunts Mary and Ann Wollard to join the family business.
 The aunts had been left a well established grocery store at in Trinity Street, next to St Michaels Church, which William eventually took over, adding china, glass and fine wines to the goods on offer.

 When the Trinity Street shop was being rebuilt in 1850 a medieval earthenware jug was discovered in the excavations.
 William Hattersley immediately saw the potential for marketing copies of the jug to undergraduates and tourists and approached his friend J Wedgwood about producing such a jug.
 Wedgwood obliged and the Cambridge Ale jug was born.
 It was made in 9 different sizes and was exhibited on the Wedgwood stand at the Great Exhibition of 1851.

 The original was given to the Museum of Archaeology and a row broke out in 1888 when the then master decided that the jug rightfully belonged to Trinity and demanded its return.
 When this Master eventually died the jug was quietly returned to the museum.